nebunr/csDatabases/pa1/README.md

 ## By: Benjamin Estela (2/20/2020)

 ### Overview
-This is a C++ program that manages metadata of an .sql script.
+This is a C++ program that manages the metadata of an .sql script.

 The current functionalities include:
 - Database creation, delection